-From Jan 2019 to Oct 2020, Pressley missed 14 of 919 roll call votes, which is 1.5%.
-This is better than the median of 2.3% among the lifetime records of representatives currently serving.
+From Jan 2019 to Jul 2021, Pressley missed 17 of 1,197 roll call votes, which is 1.4%.
+This is on par with the median of 2.1% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 The information on this page is originally sourced from a variety of materials, including: